TAI-Medical-Lab/LPET-Reconstruction/README.md

-# Efficient Multi-Constraint Framework for Low-dose PET Reconstruction
+# An Efficient Coarse-To-Fine Learning for Low-dose PET Reconstruction
-The code will be updated here
+The code will be released upon the acceptance.